jsonresume/resume-schema/README.md

 ### Contribute

-We encourage anyone who's interested in participating in the formation of this standard, to join us on Gitter, and/or to join the discussions [here on GitHub](https://github.com/jsonresume/resume-schema/issues).
+We encourage anyone who's interested in participating in evolving this standard to join us on Gitter, and/or to join the discussions [here on GitHub](https://github.com/jsonresume/resume-schema/issues).
 Also feel free to fork this project and submit new ideas to add to the JSON Resume Schema standard.
 To make sure all formatting is kept in check, please install the [EditorConfig plugin](http://editorconfig.org/) for your editor of choice.

 ### Versioning